 Thank you for your interest in applying to the program in communication theory and research.
 The evaluation of all graduate applications is done at the department level.
 Please read the following information carefully.
 We have made a great effort to provide detailed and thorough information regarding the application process and hope that it will provide answers to your questions.

-Supplemental materials and hard copies of official transcripts must also be received (not postmarked, but actually in our office) by Tuesday, December 6, 2016.
+Hard copies and electronic copies of official transcripts must also be received by Tuesday, December 5, 2017.
 Self-reported (unofficial) test scores that could not be included with the online application should be faxed or emailed and must be received by the above deadline.
-Recommenders have until January 4, 2017 to submit their online recommendation letters.
+Recommenders have until January 8, 2018 to submit their online recommendation letters.

 Applicants who do not have a bachelor’s degree from a university based in the U.S. should review the information for international students to determine their eligibility to apply to graduate school at Stanford.